A helpful list of eight attractive and developmentally appropriate newborn toys that are perfect for babies ages 0-3 months.

 Playing with finger puppets is a fun way to talk with your baby!
 You can have the puppets interact with the baby, sing songs to the baby, interact with each other, etc. They’re soft, portable, and they can encourage your baby’s verbal development.
 I’ve found some affordable IKEA sets on Amazon.
 Finger puppets are also nice because they can transition with your child past the baby stage.

-Attractive Newborn Toys
+Have Fun With These Attractive Newborn Toys

-Some of these toys are attractive and stylish, while others fulfill all the stereotypes I hear about garish baby toys.
-But the good news is that these diversions should keep your little one quite busy—when they’re not sleeping and eating, of course!
+These diversions should keep your little one quite busy—when they’re not sleeping and eating, of course!
 I recommend buying a small bin to keep these items all in one place.
 I think it will delight you to see how much these small and simple things will thrill your son or daughter as you play together.